suchi313/Pewlett-Hackard-Analysis/README.md

 ### Mentorship Eligibility/Candidates
 After conducting the initial analysis and finding that majority of the employees were retiring, Pwlett-Hackward requested us to create a table showcasing senior level employees that can qualify to be members of the Mentorship Program.
 This program would aid new employees in achieving milestones in their new respective role.

 The below query is similiar to the original one.
-The only difference is adjusting the birthdate - this allows to be inclusive of employeeds born in 65'.
+The only difference is adjusting the birthdate - which extends the data to be inclusive of employees born in 65'.

 ![image](https://user-images.githubusercontent.com/102767530/181664524-34cfe4ff-21f8-4613-91f6-2ba229c920a2.png)